 Powerpoint 2010 for Windows has a new feature that allows you to save your presentation as a self-contained movie complete with audio narration, animations and effects.
 This movie can then be uploaded to a video hosting service such as Vimeo or YouTube.
-Once on the host site, the video can be embedded or linked inside your Blackboard course.
+Once on the host site, the video can be embedded or linked inside your Canvas course.

 - Capture your entire Powerpoint lecture including your voice-over narration and save it online for your students to view before class, after class, or in lieu of a face-to-face lecture.

 - Long presentations with extensive narration (in other words BIG files) are not a problem.
-Once you make a video and upload it to a video hosting service such as Vimeo you don’t need to worry that your Powerpoint file is too big for Blackboard or that it will take forever for your students to download.
+Once you make a video and upload it to a video hosting service such as Vimeo you don’t need to worry that your Powerpoint file is too big for Canvas or that it will take forever for your students to download.